 January 30, 2009

-Tips for deciding which colts aren’t ideal stallion prospects.
+Tips for deciding which colts aren’t ideal stallion prospects for horse breeding.

 Each year, colt crops are carefully scrutinized, sized up from head to toe and painstakingly critiqued to find the select few, extra special colts that are worthy of carrying on a bloodline.
 But, what makes a stallion stand out from his gelded brothers?